pierre-db/BatchResize/README.md

 `make all ./Makefile`

-Let's tidy up a bit and move the executable file somewhere else:
+Let's tidy up a bit and move the executable file into the root of our work folder:

 `rm *.o`

 `rm moc_*`

-`mv ./Resize ../bin/resize`
+`mv ./Resize ../resize`

 3. Now let's compile BatchResize with the same commands: